Centre-for-Marine-Applied-Research/strings/README.md

 Water quality data (temperature, dissolved oxygen, and salinity) is collected using “sensor strings”.
-Each string is attached to the seafloor by an anchor and suspended by a sub-surface buoy, with autonomous sensors attached at various depths ().
-A string typically includes sensors from three manufacturers: Onset (Hobo), InnovaSea (aquaMeasure), and Vemco (Table X?).
+Each string is attached to the seafloor by an anchor and suspended by a sub-surface buoy, with autonomous sensors attached at various depths (Figure 1).
+A string typically includes three sensor models: Hobo, aquaMeasure, and VR2AR (Table 1).
 Strings are deployed at a station for 6 – 12 months and data are measured every 1 minute to 1 hour, resulting in tens- to hundreds- of thousands of observations for a single deployment.

 [](https://github.com/Centre-for-Marine-Applied-Research/strings/blob/master/man/figures/README-fig1.png)